petermr/pygetpapers/README.md

 Args that start with '--' (eg. -v) can also be set in a config file (specified via --config).
 Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
-If an arg is specified in more than one place, then commandline values override config file values which override defaults.
+If an arg is specified in more than one place, then command line values override config file values which override defaults.
 ```

 Queries are build using `-q` flag.
 The query format can be found at http://europepmc.org/docs/EBI_Europe_PMC_Web_Service_Reference.pdf A condensed guide can be found at https://github.com/petermr/pygetpapers/wiki/query-format

-# 7. Sample queries:
+# 8. Sample queries:

-1. The following query downloads 100 full text xmls, pdfs and supplementary files along with the csv and json(default) for the topic "lantana" and saves them in a directory called "test".
+1. The following query downloads 100 full-text XML, pdfs, and supplementary files along with the CSV and JSON(default) for the topic "lantana" and saves them in a directory called "test".

    `pygetpapers -q "lantana" -k 100 -o "test" --supp -c -p -x`